-The Administrative Program Specialist must be an individual with sound judgment and excellent communication, interpersonal and analytical skills.
-The successful candidate must have a strong interest in program management and support, and be able to accomplish a wide range of assignments on short notice.
+The Program Operations Advisor must be an individual with sound judgment and excellent communication, interpersonal and analytical skills.
+The successful candidate must have a strong interest in program operations support, and be able to accomplish a wide range of assignments on short notice.
 The individual will be someone who is highly flexible and willing to work under conditions of ongoing change.

 In order to be considered for the position a candidate must meet the Minimum Qualifications listed below.
 Consideration and selection will be based on panel evaluation of the Required Skills and Selection Factors.
-Additionally, interviews and writing samples may be requested.
-Applicants are encouraged to write a brief appendix to a resume to demonstrate how prior experience and/or training addresses the Minimum Qualifications and Evaluation Factors listed below:
+Additionally, interviews, writing samples, and a demonstration of ability to operate in Microsoft Office applications may be requested.
+Applicants are encouraged to write a brief appendix to an OF-612 to demonstrate how prior experience and/or training addresses the Minimum Qualifications and Evaluation Factors listed below:

-At a minimum applicants must have:
+At a minimum, the applicant must have: